 High cholesterol is a health epidemic that faces millions of Americans.
 Roughly 11 percent of Americans have high cholesterol and a staggering 95 million are above the healthy levels.
 Left unchecked, it is one of the most prevalent causes of heart disease and stroke.
 One of the scariest things about high cholesterol is that there aren’t any symptoms.
 The only way to know if you have high cholesterol is with a blood test.
 If you’re living an unhealthy lifestyle, you may have high blood pressure and may not even know the risks you face.

 Cholesterol is a word we often hear, but one that’s less often explained.
-There are two types of cholesterol, the kind made by your liver and the dietary cholesterol.
-Cholesterol are lipids — or fatty waxy proteins found in the bloodstream.
+There are two types of cholesterol, the kind made by your liver and dietary cholesterol.
+Cholesterol is a waxy, fat-like substance found in our bodies’ cells, and is part protein and part lipid.
 Lipids are used for building healthy cells or storing fat.
 There are three types of lipids — low density lipoprotein (LDL) cholesterol, high density lipoprotein (HDL) cholesterol, and triglycerides.
 HDL-cholesterol is considered healthy cholesterol, since it helps remove bad cholesterol (LDL) from our bloodstream.
 Triglycerides are fats in our foods that are stored and used for energy.

 LDL-cholesterol is stored in the bloodstream and becomes part of plaque that clogs arteries.